TractoSCR: A Novel Supervised Contrastive Regression Framework for Prediction of Neurocognitive Measures Using Multi-Site Harmonized Diffusion MRI Tractography: Experiments and Results

 \subsection{Interpretation Results}

 Fig.~\ref{fig_visual_interpret} provides a visualization of the most predictive fiber clusters (defined as the fiber clusters with the top 50 highest importance scores for each prediction task).
 Together, these fiber clusters may form part of the putative structural networks relating to general cognitive ability (PC1), executive function (PC2), and learning/memory (PC3).
-The predictive fiber clusters span across all five anatomical tract categories (association, cerebellar, commissural, projection, and superficial tracts) \cite{Zhang2018-jx} and are found in both the left and right hemispheres.
-This finding is in line with neurocognitive research demonstrating that higher order cognitive functions, such as the ones presently under investigation, are broadly distributed across the brain \cite{Goddings2021-ip}.
+The predictive fiber clusters span across all five anatomical tract categories (association, cerebellar, commissural, projection, and superficial tracts) \citep{Zhang2018-jx} and are found in both the left and right hemispheres.
+This finding is in line with neurocognitive research demonstrating that higher order cognitive functions, such as the ones presently under investigation, are broadly distributed across the brain \citep{Goddings2021-ip}.
 When this result is examined in detail, we find that the predictive fiber clusters are predominantly located within the superficial and projection white matter (Table~\ref{tab_anatomical}).
-This finding contrasts with the relative plethora of white matter and cognition studies that have focused on the role of the association connections (e.g., language in arcuate fasciculus, memory in the uncinate fasciculus, etc.) \cite{Forkel2022-il}.
+This finding contrasts with the relative plethora of white matter and cognition studies that have focused on the role of the association connections (e.g., language in arcuate fasciculus, memory in the uncinate fasciculus, etc.) \citep{Forkel2022-il}.
+Details about the location of all predictive fiber clusters (Fig.~\ref{fig_visual_interpret}) within specific tracts (as defined in the anatomically curated ORG atlas \citep{Zhang2018-jx}) are provided in Supplementary Table S1.
 Overall, the most predictive tracts are the superficial frontal white matter and striato-frontal connections, which have the highest number of clusters found to be important across the three prediction tasks.